Hemp Seed Oil Benefits, Nutrition Profile, And Side Effects

 • Digestive Issues

 Hemp seed oil is derived from hemp seeds and is popular in treating many skin and inflammatory conditions.
 There are many health benefits of hemp seed oil.
 It may boost heart health, aid in diabetes treatment, reduce cancer risk, help ease anxiety, improve immune system function, and even support a healthy pregnancy.
-However, it may cause side effects in some people.
+You may also use hemp seed oil for hair and skin health. it may cause side effects in some people.
 It may interact with blood thinners, cause euphoria or hallucination, and digestive problems.
 Hence, if you are taking any blood thinners, consult your doctor before using hemp seed oil.

 Frequently Asked Questions